Modes: SPA, MPA, SSG, SSR, CSR

 });

-before the 'listening'
+server.address() returns null before the 'listening' event has been

-emitted or after calling server.close()
+emitted or after calling server.close().

 ()),